meta-llama/llama-stack/docs/source/getting_started/distributions/fireworks.md

 ### (Optional) Model Serving

-Use `llama-stack-client models list` to chekc the available models served by Fireworks.
+Use `llama-stack-client models list` to check the available models served by Fireworks.
 ```
 $ llama-stack-client models list
 +------------------------------+------------------------------+---------------+------------+